Ragged school: Origins

-In the late 18th century Thomas Cranfield offered free education for poor children in London.
+In the late 18th century, Thomas Cranfield offered free education for poor children in London.
 Although a tailor by trade, his educational background had included studies at a Sunday school on Kingsland Road, Hackney and in 1798, he established a free children's day school on Kent Street near London Bridge.
-By the time of his death in 1838 he had established 19 free schools offering opportunities and services daily, nightly and on Sundays for children and infants living in the lower-income areas of London.
+By his death in 1838, he had established 19 free schools offering opportunities and services daily, nightly, and Sundays for children and infants living in the lower-income areas of London.

-John Pounds, a Portsmouth shoemaker, also provided important inspiration for the movement.
-At the age of 12 his father arranged for him to be apprenticed as a shipwright.
+John Pounds, a Portsmouth shoemaker, also provided significant inspiration for the movement.
+When he was 12, his father arranged for him to be apprenticed as a shipwright.
 Three years later, he fell into a dry dock and was crippled for life after damaging his thigh.
-Unable to continue as a shipwright, he became a shoemaker and, by 1803, had his own shop in St Mary Street, Portsmouth.
+Unable to continue as a shipwright, he became a shoemaker and, by 1803, had a shop on St Mary Street, Portsmouth.
 In 1818, Pounds, known as "the crippled cobbler", began teaching poor children without charging fees.
-He actively recruited them to his school, spending time on the streets and quays of Portsmouth making contact and even bribing them to attend with the offer of baked potatoes.
+He actively recruited them to his school, spending time on the streets and quays of Portsmouth, making contact, and even bribing them to attend with the offer of baked potatoes.
 He taught them reading, writing, and arithmetic, and his reputation as a teacher grew; he soon had more than 40 students attending his lessons.
-He also gave lessons in cooking, carpentry and shoemaking.
+He also gave classes in cooking, carpentry, and shoemaking.
 Pounds, who died in 1839, quickly became a figurehead for the later ragged schools movement, his ethos being used as an inspiration.

-In 1840 Sheriff William Watson established an industrial school in Aberdeen, Scotland to educate, train and feed the vagrant boys of the town.
-In contrast to the earlier efforts of Pounds and Cranfield however, Watson used compulsion to increase attendance.
-Frustrated by the number of youngsters who committed a petty crime and faced him in court, he used his position as a law official to arrest vagrant boys and enrol them in the school rather than send them to prison.
-His Industrial Feeding School opened to provide reading, writing and arithmetic as Watson believed that gaining these skills would help them rise above the lowest level of society.
+In 1840, Sheriff William Watson established an industrial school in Aberdeen, Scotland to educate, train and feed the vagrant boys of the town.
+In contrast to the earlier efforts of Pounds and Cranfield, however, Watson used compulsion to increase attendance.
+Frustrated by the number of youngsters who committed petty crimes and faced him in court, he used his position as a law official to arrest vagrant boys and enrol them in the school rather than send them to prison.
+His Industrial Feeding School opened to provide reading, writing, and arithmetic, as Watson believed that gaining these skills would help them rise above the lowest level of society.
 It was not confined to the 'three R's', however, as the scholars also received instruction on geology.
-Three meals a day were provided and they were taught useful trades such as shoemaking and printing.
-A school for girls followed in 1843, and a mixed school in 1845, and from there the movement spread to Dundee and other parts of Scotland.
+Three meals a day were provided, and they were taught valuable trades such as shoemaking and printing.
+A school for girls followed in 1843, and a mixed school in 1845, and from there, the movement spread to Dundee and other parts of Scotland.